ImNotDarren/CarPricePrediction/README.md

 * Pandas for exploratory data analysis
 * Matplotlib and Seaborn for plotting
 * Beautiful soup and Requests for web scraping
-* Scikit Learn and Statsmodels for building regression module
+* Scikit Learn and Statsmodels for building regression model

 ## <a name="link-part-6">Communication</a>